MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs.md

 General purpose forests such as CORP forests are not suitable for use by the HGS.
 Because the HGS needs to be isolated from fabric administrators, fabric forests are unsuitable.

-Depending on your deployment scenario, follow the steps to [install HGS in its own new forest](#install-hgs-in-its-own-new-forest) or [install HGS in an existing bastion forest](#install-hgs-in-an-existing-bastion-forest).
+Depending on your deployment scenario, follow the steps to [install HGS in its own new forest](#install-hgs-in-its-own-new-forest) or [initialize HGS in an existing bastion forest](#initialize-hgs-in-an-existing-bastion-forest).

 #### Install HGS in its own new forest